V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 **Is there anything else we should know?**

-Aside from being passionate about VR, we are all committed to open source and decentralization and strive to bring value to the internet community as a whole.
+We are passionate about VR, open source, and decentralization, and strive to bring value to the internet community.

 ## The Benefits

-The benefits of updating our V-Sekai charter to 2024 include:
+Updating our V-Sekai charter to 2024 will:

-- Ensuring the project remains relevant and aligned with current technological advancements and user needs.
+- Keep the project relevant and aligned with current technological advancements and user needs.
-- Providing a clear roadmap and goals for the development team to follow.
+- Provide a clear roadmap and goals for the development team.
-- Attracting potential investors and collaborators by demonstrating a commitment to long-term development.
+- Attract potential investors and collaborators.
-- Enhancing the project's credibility and visibility within the VR and open-source communities.
+- Enhance the project's credibility and visibility within the VR and open-source communities.

 ## The Downsides

-The downsides of updating our V-Sekai charter to 2024 include:
+Updating our V-Sekai charter to 2024 could:

-- Potentially overcommitting resources and time to a long-term project without guaranteed funding.
+- Overcommit resources and time without guaranteed funding.
-- The risk of technological changes or market shifts that could render parts of the charter obsolete.
+- Risk technological changes or market shifts rendering parts of the charter obsolete.
-- The possibility of team burnout or turnover due to the extended timeline and ambitious goals.
+- Lead to team burnout or turnover due to the extended timeline and ambitious goals.

 ## The Road Not Taken

-The alternative to updating our V-Sekai charter to 2024 would be to maintain the current charter and focus on short-term goals.
-This approach could:
+Maintaining the current charter and focusing on short-term goals could:

-- Allow for more flexibility and adaptability to changing market conditions and technological advancements.
+- Allow more flexibility and adaptability to changing market conditions.
-- Reduce the risk of overcommitting resources and time to a long-term project.
+- Reduce the risk of overcommitting resources and time.
-- Potentially limit the project's growth and impact by not setting ambitious long-term goals.
+- Potentially limit the project's growth and impact.

 ## The Infrequent Use Case

 An infrequent use case for our V-Sekai platform could be:

-- Using the platform for virtual historical reenactments or educational tours, where users can immerse themselves in a historically accurate VR environment and interact with historical figures or artifacts.
+- Virtual historical reenactments or educational tours.
-- Hosting virtual conferences or trade shows, allowing attendees to network, attend presentations, and explore exhibitor booths in a fully immersive VR setting.
+- Hosting virtual conferences or trade shows.

 ## Why is it in Core and done by us?

 Updating the V-Sekai charter to 2024 is core to our mission because:

-- We are committed to developing an open-source, decentralized VR platform that empowers users and fosters innovation.
+- We are committed to developing an open-source, decentralized VR platform.
-- Our team has the expertise and passion for VR and open-source technology, making us uniquely qualified to lead this project.
+- Our team has the expertise and passion for VR and open-source technology.
-- By setting long-term goals, we can ensure the project's sustainability and continued growth, benefiting the broader VR and open-source communities.
+- Setting long-term goals ensures the project's sustainability and growth.

 ## Status